Skip to Main Content

 Scroll

-A sound recordist team captures all production audio on set, operating recording equipment, managing microphone placement, and monitoring audio quality in real time.
-We assemble sound recordist teams experienced across Canada's production landscape, from feature films at Pinewood Toronto Studios to series at Vancouver's Bridge Studios and Montreal's Mel's Studios.
-The team typically includes a production sound mixer, boom operator, and sound utility technician working together to ensure comprehensive audio coverage.
+Here is how this works in practice.
+A sound recordist team captures all production audio on set, operating recording gear, managing microphone placement, and tracking audio quality in real time.
+We assemble sound recordist teams skilled across Canada's production scene, from feature films at Pinewood Toronto Studios to series at Vancouver's Bridge Studios and Montreal's Mel's Studios.
+The team mostly has a production sound mixer, boom operator, and sound utility technician working together to make sure full audio coverage.

-We assemble sound recordist teams scaled to your production's requirements, from single-mixer documentary setups to multi-person feature film crews.
-Our bilingual teams coordinate with Canadian post houses like Tattersall Sound and deliver audio meeting Telefilm Canada and CBC broadcast standards.
-Our team coordinates experienced sound professionals with the right equipment packages, ensuring reliable audio capture across your entire shooting schedule.
+Here is the short of it.
+We assemble sound recordist teams scaled to your production's needs, from single-mixer documentary setups to multi-person feature film crews.
+Our bilingual teams set up with Canadian post houses like Tattersall Sound and deliver audio meeting Telefilm Canada and CBC broadcast standards.
+Our team sets up skilled sound pros with the right gear packages, making sure reliable audio capture across your entire shooting schedule.

 Capabilities